Petaluma Valley Groundwater Sustainability Agency (GSA)

 The purpose of the advisory committee is to provide input and recommendations to the Agency Board on groundwater sustainability plan development, implementation and policies.
 The intent of the committee is to provide community perspective and participation in the Agency.
 The composition of the Advisory Committee is intended to represent the beneficial uses and users of groundwater identified in the Sustainable Groundwater Management Act.

-Advisory Committee terms will be two-years, and interested individuals can apply to participate.
+Advisory Committee terms will be two-years.

 Sonoma Resource Conservation District interim executive director Valerie Minton serves as the administrator, through a contract with the Petaluma Valley GSA.
 The administrator oversees scheduling and staffing board and advisory committee meetings, the budget, contracts and day-to-day functioning of the GSA.
 To contact Valerie Minton, email firstname.lastname@example.org.